Yemen Warnings – Sources

 FSB Risk Level: One – DO NOT FLY

-There are four countries that are categorized by Flight Service Bureau as Level 1 for Airspace risk, marked in red on the SafeAirspace map.
+There are three countries that are categorized by Flight Service Bureau as Level 1 for Airspace risk, marked in red on the SafeAirspace map.

-These four countries, three of which can subjectively be described as Failed States, form a large part of the Conflict Zone warnings in effect.
+These countries form a large part of the Conflict Zone warnings in effect.
 All present moderate levels of risk to civil aviation.

 We strongly recommend avoiding this airspace entirely.
 All countries have multiple warnings, and your country of registry is likely to have issued specific instructions not to penetrate these airspaces.